elastic/integrations/docs/developer_workflow_bug_fix_older_package_version.md

    This branch must be pushed to the upstream repository https://github.com/elastic/integrations.git in order to run the required CI pipelines.

+   If you don't have permissions to create the branch, contact the ecosystem team, providing them with the package name, version and commit to use as base for the branch.
+There is an open issue to automate this step (see https://github.com/elastic/integrations/issues/8721).

 3. **Create a PR for the bug fix**

    Create a new branch in your own remote (it is advised **not using** a branch name starting with `backport-`), and apply bugfixes there.